paperless-ngx/paperless-ngx/README.md

 # Translation

-Paperless is currently available in English, German, Dutch, French, and Portuguese.
+Paperless is currently available in English, German, Dutch, French, Portuguese, Italian, and Romanian.

-There's an active translation project at transifex!
+There's an active translation project at crowdin!
 If you want to help out by translating paperless into your language, please head over to https://github.com/jonaswinkler/paperless-ng/issues/212 for details.

 # Feature Requests